 Mr. Wallis’ career has included senior positions at Canadian Airlines and in Ottawa as Legal Counsel for the Canadian Transport Commission and Executive Assistant to two federal Ministers of Transport.
 Mr. Wallis is a member of the Law Society of Upper Canada and also serves on the Board of the Calgary International Film Festival.
 He is past President of the Calgary Chamber of Commerce, past Vice-Chairperson of the Calgary Homeless Foundation, past member of the Board of Directors of the Fort McMurray Airport Authority as well as Past Chairperson and member of the Board of Directors of the Calgary Airport Authority.
 He serves as Honorary Consul for Mongolia in Alberta.

-Mr. Wallis was recently awarded an honorary life membership by the Air Transport Association of Canada (ATAC).
+Mr. Wallis has been awarded an honorary life membership by the Air Transport Association of Canada (ATAC).
 He was born in Toronto, Ontario, and holds a Bachelor of Arts from the University of Toronto, a Bachelor of Laws from Osgoode Hall and a Master of Laws from the University of London (England).

 Ms. Koop holds a law degree from the University of Alberta and a Master of Business Administration from McGill University.
 Ms. Koop is certified by the Institute of Corporate Directors with the designation ICD.D.
-She is currently a Director at the McGill International Executive Institute in Montreal, Managing Director of the International Masters in Practicing Management Program and consults on management and governance issues.
+She is currently the Managing Director of McGill Centre for the Convergence of Health and Economics (MCCHE) and the International Masters in Practicing Management Program and consults on management and governance issues.
 Previously, she held senior level positions in several companies and organizations, including FONOROLA Inc. and the federal government.
 Ms. Koop is a current board member of Ten Thousand Villages, a fair trade retail organization.
 She has been a director on the board of MCC, an international relief organization and served on the Executive Committee of the Institute of Corporate Directors, Quebec Chapter.

 Mr. Rowe holds a Bachelor of Commerce Degree from Dalhousie University, Nova Scotia and a Masters Degree in Business Administration from the University of Western Ontario.
 He served as the Chief Financial Officer of Chorus Aviation Inc. from 2004 to 2011.
 Prior to this, Mr. Rowe served as the Chief Financial Officer of Fishery Products International Limited, and in various senior financial executive roles with the Empire Company Limited.
 Mr. Rowe has significant experience with mergers and acquisitions, corporate finance, planning and business development, business turnaround and management of organizational and cultural change.
 Mr. Rowe has been appointed to CATSA’s Board of Directors as a nominee of the National Airlines Council of Canada (NACC).